-- The going concern assumption is a fundamental principle in the preparation of financial statements, under which an entity is ordinarily viewed as continuing in business for the foreseeable future and able to realise its assets and discharge its liabilities in the normal course of business.
+The going concern assumption is a fundamental principle in the preparation of financial statements, under which an entity is ordinarily viewed as continuing in business for the foreseeable future and able to realise its assets and discharge its liabilities in the normal course of business.
 As a local authority the council's operation can only be discontinued by statute and, on this basis, must be viewed as a going concern (see Code 3.4.2.23).
-The Code (2.1.2.6) stipulates that transfers of services under combinations of public sector bodies (such as local government reorganisation) do not negate the presumption of going concern, and so this position is unaffected by the implications of the impending reorganisation of local government in Northamptonshire. - There is a high degree of uncertainty about future levels of funding for local government.
-As part of the closure of accounts process the council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the council might be impaired as a result of a need to close facilities and reduce levels of service provision.
-The principal assumption is that the council will experience no significant changes in its operating levels beyond those approved as part of the budget setting process. - Investment properties have been assessed using the identifiable criteria under the International Accounting Standards of being held for rental income or for capital appreciation.
+The Code (2.1.2.6) stipulates that, transfers of services under combinations of public sector bodies (such as local government reorganisation), do not negate the presumption of going concern, and so this position is unaffected by the implications of the impending reorganisation of local government in Northamptonshire.

+Investment properties have been assessed using the identifiable criteria under the International Accounting Standards of being held for rental income or for capital appreciation.
 Properties have been assessed using these criteria, which is subject to interpretation to determine if there is an operational reason for holding the property such as regeneration.